 - Helena Walsh, 'Irish Femininity and the Live Body: Between Rebellion and Conformity, Negation and Reproduction' (2013), co-supervised with Caoimhe McAvinchey

 - Eirini Kartsaki, 'Repeat Repeat: Repetition in Performance' co-supervised with Nicholas Ridout (2010)

 With Maria M. Delgado and Maggie B. Gale, I am an Editor of Contemporary Theatre Review, a peer-reviewed quarterly journal of theatre and performance studies.
-I currently serve on the Board of Directors of the Live Art Development Agency (LADA; a National Portfolio Organisation of Arts Council England), and I chair its Publishing Advisory Committee.
+I currently serve on the Board of Directors of the Live Art Development Agency (LADA: a National Portfolio Organisation of Arts Council England).
 With LADA, I co-edit ‘Intellect Live’, a series of books on artists working at the thresholds of performance, which has so far published monographs on the work of Raimund Hoghe, Raimund Hoghe, Lois Weaver, and Adrian Howells (the series is co-published by LADA and Intellect Books).